Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 | Interactive timeout | 5m                    | 2s        | 5m           | N/A       |
 +---------------------+-----------------------+-----------+--------------+-----------+

-Note that a *premium user* here means an IBM Quantum channel user who has access to backends in providers other than ``ibm-q/open/main``.
+Note that a *premium user* here means an IBM Quantum channel user who has access to backends in instances other than ``ibm-q/open/main``.
 A *Cloud user* here means an IBM Qiskit Runtime Cloud Standard plan user.

 .. note::